ParentingHealth

 8. Take Micro-Breaks

 Parents often don’t get the chance to relax.
 It is important to take a few moments throughout the day for yourself and your mind to relax.
 Do a breathing technique in the shower, for example.
-Bring your favourite coffee and enjoy it while watching your kids play in the park.
+Bring your favorite coffee and enjoy it while watching your kids play in the park.
 These small gestures can lift your spirits and reduce stress.

 9. You can find meaning in your parenting journey